CMST 4D03 International Communication (C01)

 - Additional Policies and Statements

 - Topics and Readings

-• Analyze the relationship between globalization, media, society, and culture;
+- Analyze the relationships among history, globalization, media, society, and culture.

-• Tie together and/or (re)think through theories, research approaches/methods, and concepts from previous years;
+- Tie together and/or rethink theories, research approaches, methods, and concepts from previous years.

 Textbooks, Materials & Fees: